Step 1 – Learn

 To identify where your initiative is needed, focus on what’s important:

 - How can you and your unit provide better customer experience?

 Put yourself in your customer’s shoes and think about what changes your customers would want.
 Who else could you be serving?
 In what other ways?

 - How can you support your team members and your supervisor more effectively?

 Look for problems to solve in terms of workplace procedures and policies.
 Think about what is getting in the way of your unit’s productivity.
 What aspects of your work are frustrating or annoying?
 What small problems you have now could turn into bigger problems in the future?
-Start with small ideas that are easy to implement so that you can increase your confidence in your ideas and so that your coworkers will learn to trust your judgment.
+Start with small ideas that are easy to implement and your colleagues will learn to trust your judgement.

-You may have witnessed this yourself when a coworker (maybe you) identified a flawed process and proposed a fix.
+You may have witnessed this yourself when a colleague (or perhaps you) identified a flawed process and proposed an innovative solution.

 Proceed with Caution

-Initiative is about proposing change, and that’s not easy – especially if you are low in the power structure.
+Initiative is about proposing change.
 People who show initiative often encounter resistance and setbacks, so tune in to what is going on around your efforts.
-It’s particularly helpful to know how to read other people’s emotions.
+It is particularly helpful to know how to read other people’s emotions.
 You may need to slow down and give your co-workers a chance to buy into your ideas.
-One of the best approaches to change is to ask for advice.

-For instance, you might say, “ I notice that sometimes we can’t answer the phone in 3 rings.
+For instance, you might say, “ I notice that sometimes we cannot answer the phone in three rings.
 I made a quick call to our Cisco IP Phone system staff and they think the new call-waiting feature might help us with that.
 Would you like me to check it out further?